 Planning ahead makes it easier to take big risks.
 I took a leap of faith in 2012.
 After years of dreaming about the west coast, I bought a one-way ticket, pared down my belongings to 13 boxes, and arrived in San Francisco without an apartment or a job.
 Being a planner by nature, I had saved a cash cushion, which relieved a lot of pressure.

 My cat, Zoe, reminds me to live in the present.
 If she’s tired, she’ll nap.
 If she’s hungry for breakfast, she’ll knock things onto my head until I wake up.
 She doesn’t stress about the past or the future.
-She focuses on what she can control.
+She focuses on the here and now.

-Although I tend to be frugal, I’ve learned that it can be wise to pay for expert help.
-I invest in a marketing coach and personal trainer, for example.
+Although I tend to be frugal, I’ve learned that it’s wise to pay for expert help.
+I have a therapist, as well as a financial advisor (which might surprise you).
 They hold me accountable, and my business and health have improved tremendously.
 In terms of personal finance, although you can find plenty of information about taxes, RSUs, and stock options online, at a certain point you likely will benefit from a professional tailoring advice to your your situation.

 “You only get one mind and one body.
 And it’s got to last a lifetime.”
 Warren Buffett’s wisdom extends beyond investing.
 I used to be able to get away with skimping on sleep and eating unhealthfully.
 But bad habits caught up to me in my 30s.
 Now I realize how important it is to take care of my physical and mental health.
 I was fortunate to meet Mr. Buffett in May 2009 when I was a student at the University of Chicago Booth School of Business.

 Americans would rather talk about anything other than money, according to a 2018 survey by Capital Group.
-Many women have told me that they were raised to treat money as an impolite topic.
+Many women have told me that they were raised to view money as a taboo topic of conversation.
 Talking about money is empowering, however.
 Stacey Abrams is a prominent public figure who speaks frankly about money.
-To get more comfortable with your money, read sites like TheBalance.com, or interview Certified Financial Planner (CFP) professionals for customized advice.
+To get more comfortable with your money, read sites like TheBalance.com, or interview Certified Financial Planner (CFP®) professionals for customized advice.

 Comedian Carol Burnett has endured many hardships: childhood poverty, alcoholic parents, and the death of her youngest daughter.
 I saw Carol Burnett perform in Oakland.
 The entire show was a Q&A with the audience.
 An aspiring actress asked for advice on dealing with rejection, and Ms. Burnett responded with this gem.
 My psychologist friend described this as “reframing”.
-It’s a great lesson from a comedy icon who’s still working at age 86 while standing in high heels for a 90-minute set.
+It’s a great lesson from a comedy icon who’s still working in her late 80s while standing in high heels for a 90-minute set.